Troy Springer’s love of native plants has fueled his landscape company’s growth. Smart use of Hitachi rentals helped him do more.

 “In Florida there are so many people coming here, we try to be mindful of quality construction and quality landscaping,” Springer says.
 “If you can make money improving the quality of the environment, that is a major step in having a higher quality society.
 It’s just good business.”

-Using everything from greenhouses and garden shears to a pair of six-ton loaders and massive tree spades, this company in central Florida grows landscaping trees big and small.
+Using everything from greenhouses and garden shears to a pair of six-ton loaders with massive Hitachi machinery attachments, this company in central Florida grows landscaping trees big and small.

 As a helper in his father’s vegetable farm, Stoney Maddox has had his hands in the soil growing plants since as far back as he can remember.